How Metal Raised Bed Color Affects Soil Temperature

 17'' Tall 8x2 Metal Raised Garden Beds (9 in 1)【Upgrade 2.0】

-The 17" tall 8x2 metal planter boxes are the most popular raised garden beds among all Vegega products.
-The new fashion of metal raised beds allows you to create a beautiful and neat new garden in less time and with less work for plants to grow more easily.
+The 17" tall 8x2 metal planter boxes are the most popular garden beds among all Vegega products.
+These metal raised planters allow you to create a beautiful and neat garden quickly.
+The 17" tall design reduces the effort needed for plants to grow more easily and helps you achieve a successful garden.

 20 Common Vegetables in Garden and Their Temperature Tolerance